-- 23. Policies 5.2 and CS41 require that development respects neighbouring residential amenity.
-Policy CS38 requires that development minimises potential noise.
+- 26. Policies 5.2, 5.10 and CS41 require that development respects neighbouring residential amenity.
+Policy CS38 requires that development minimises potential noise and other pollution.
 A number of representations received in objection raised the issue of noise and disturbance.
-It is noted that issues of parking and traffic have also been raised in relation to neighbour impacts however this will be discussed in the following section. - 24.
+It is noted that issues of parking and traffic have also been raised in relation to neighbour impacts however this will be discussed in the following section. - 27.
 It is considered that there will be a degree of noise generated by users arriving and leaving the premises.
 A condition is recommended to limit the class sizes held by the swimming pool to 6 learners in attendance.
 At these numbers, noise from comings and goings is not considered to be unduly harmful during the day when background noise is higher.
 It is however considered that there may be the potential for harmful impacts at night.
-Similarly, background noise levels are likely to be lower at the weekend. - 25.
+Similarly, background noise levels are likely to be lower at the weekend.
 It is therefore considered necessary to apply a planning condition to restrict the hours of operation.
-No customers would therefore be allowed on site between the hours of 21.00 and 09.00 on Monday to Friday and 12.00 and 09.00 on Saturday and Sunday.
-A condition is also recommended to restrict the permitted use class to Use Class F.2(d); Local Community an indoor or outdoor swimming pool or skating rink.
-It is considered that in the site context, other uses within Use Class F.2 may have different impacts and considerations and accordingly should form a new planning application if subsequently proposed.
-Subject to these conditions it is not considered that noise levels generated by users arriving and leaving the premises would be materially harmful to neighbouring residential amenity. - 26.
+A condition is also recommended to restrict the permitted use to the specific use applied for.
+Subject to these conditions it is not considered that noise levels generated by users arriving and leaving the premises would be materially harmful to neighbouring residential amenity. - 28.
 Furthermore, Environmental Health detailed that, during the course of the application timeline, a noise complaint has been received in relation to the operation of the swimming pool.
 The EHO commented that it is unlikely noise from children swimming would amount to a statutory nuisance, however it could potentially detriment amenity as a new noise source that has been introduced to the area from a commercial activity.
 Therefore, to minimise noise breakout, the Environmental Health Officer suggests a condition is imposed to ensure the windows/external doors are kept closed when the pool is being used for commercial activities.
-This condition has been added. - 27.
+This condition has been added. - 29.
 It is also noted by the case officer that a site visit was conducted whilst a swimming lesson was taking place.
 At this time, there was no audible noise from the swimming pool building once outside.

-28. Overall, subject to the conditions detailed above, it is considered that the proposal would have an acceptable impact on neighbouring residential amenity, complaint with Policies 5.2, CS38 and CS41 in this regard.
+30. Overall, subject to the conditions detailed above, it is considered that the proposal would have an acceptable impact on neighbouring residential amenity, complaint with Policies 5.2, 5,10, CS38 and CS41 in this regard.